Tristan296/Universal-MacAssistant/README.md

 A Personal Assistant for Linux, MacOS and Windows

-IntelliVoiceGPT is a simple voice assistant developed using Python.
-It uses OpenAI's GPT-3 API for language understanding and response generation, SoundDevice for recording audio, and gTTS for text-to-speech conversion.
-IntelliVoiceAI incorporates integration with various applications such as creating reminders in the Reminders app and generating to-do lists in the Notes app.
+IntelliVoiceGPT is an advanced voice assistant developed using Python.
+It uses LangChain's OpenAI LLM and chaining to separate a question into sub questions and uses agents and tools to carry out operations.
+SoundDevice is used for recording audio, and gTTS for text-to-speech conversion.

 ## Features
 * **Voice Recognition**: Listens to user's voice commands and transcribes them to text.